-Most Galapagos cruise boats anchor in Bahía Darwin, a 2.5km-wide natural harbour formed by the collapse of a volcanic caldera.
+Most Galapagos cruise boats anchor in Darwin Bay, a 2.5 km-wide natural harbor formed by the collapse of a volcanic caldera.
 Famous for its many species of birds, including the world’s largest colony of red-footed boobies, the island is a paradise for birdwatchers.
 Even from the vantage point of the boats' decks, you will see an impressive array of activity: from thermal riding great frigatebirds to red-billed tropicbirds returning to their cliff-based nests.

-The clear waters around the island make for some excellent snorkelling
+The clear waters around the island make for some excellent snorkeling opportunities

-opportunities where, amongst shoals of exotic tropical fish, you might also spot
+where, among shoals of exotic tropical fish, you might also spot stingrays and

 white-tipped reef sharks.
-In deeper waters, hammerheads and
+In deeper waters, hammerheads and Galapagos sharks are